LaTeX: Example

-In media where the logo cannot be precisely reproduced in running text, the word is typically given the unique capitalization LaTeX.
-Alternatively, the TeX, LaTeX and XeTeX logos can also be rendered via pure CSS and XHTML for use in graphical web browsers — by following the specifications of the internal \LaTeX macro.

 Related software

 As a macro package, LaTeX provides a set of macros for TeX to interpret.
-There are many other macro packages for TeX, including Plain TeX, GNU Texinfo, AMSTeX, and ConTeXt.
+There are many other macro packages for TeX, including Plain TeX, GNU Texinfo, AMSTeX, Chemfig, chemmacros, PSTricks, PSfrag, and ConTeXt.

 When TeX "compiles" a document, it follows (from the user's point of view) the following processing sequence: Macros → TeX → Driver → Output.
 Different implementations of each of these steps are typically available in TeX distributions.
 Traditional TeX will output a DVI file, which is usually converted to a PostScript file.
-2000, Hàn Thế Thành and others have written a new implementation of TeX called pdfTeX, which also outputs to PDF and takes advantage of features available in that format.
+In 2000, Hàn Thế Thành and others wrote an implementation of TeX called pdfTeX, which also outputs to PDF and takes advantage of features available in that format.
 The XeTeX engine developed by Jonathan Kew, on the other hand, merges modern font technologies and Unicode with TeX.

-The default font for LaTeX is Knuth's Computer Modern, which gives default documents created with LaTeX the same distinctive look as those created with plain TeX.
-XeTeX allows the use of OpenType and TrueType (that is, outlined) fonts for output files.

-There are also many editors for LaTeX, some of which are offline, source-code-based while others are online, partial-WYSIWYG-based.
-For more, see Comparison of TeX editors.
+LuaTeX is an extended version of pdfTeX using Lua as an embedded scripting language.